crisluengo/doxpp/doc/commands.md

 ```

 ### `\function <name>` (or `\fn <name>`)

+Documents a function or class method declared in the headers.
+The declaration must actually
+exist. `<name>` is the fully qualified name of the function, or, if not fully qualified, the alias
+with the "best" match is assumed ("best" means that the fewest number of scopes have to be prepended
+to make the match).
+In case of ambiguity, the first match is chosen.
+A warning is produced if
+`<name>` is not the fully qualified name of the matched member.

 `\fn` is an alias for compatibility with Doxygen.

 ### `\macro <name>` (or `\def <name>`)